raygj/vault-content/use-cases/vault-agent-kubernetes/README.md

 `sudo kubectl run --generator=run-pod/v1 tmp --rm -i --tty --serviceaccount=vault-auth --image alpine:3.7`

-2. once the container is started you will see a `/#` command prompt, install cURL and jq tools:
+2. once the container is started you will see a `/#` command prompt, install curl and jq tools:

 ```